ahmadmueiqil/kasper-template/README.md

 - CSS3

 ## 📌 Note
-This project is based on a design/template from external sources and implemented for learning purposes.
+This project is based on a design from GraphBerry and implemented for learning purposes.

+## 🎨 Design Credit
+GraphBerry

 ## 👨‍💻 Developed by
 Ahmad